dssg/triage/docs/sources/experiments/architecture.md

 - Time splits containing temporal cross-validation definition, including each `as_of_date` to be included in the matrices in each time split

-### Cohort Table Generator
+### Entity-Date Table Generator

-The `CohortTableGenerator` manages a cohort table by running the configured cohort query for a number of different `as_of_dates`.
+The `EntityDateTableGenerator` manages entity-date tables (including cohort and subset tables) by running the configured query for a number of different `as_of_dates`.

 **Input**

 - All unique `as_of_dates` needed by matrices in the experiment, as provided by [Timechop](#timechop)
-- query and name from `cohort_config` in experiment config
+- query and name from `cohort_config` or `subsets` in the `scoring` section in an experiment config
-- cohort table name that the caller wants to use
+- entity-date table name that the caller wants to use

 **Output**

-- A cohort table in the database, consisting of entity ids and dates
+- An entity-date table in the database, consisting of entity ids and dates

 ### Label Generator